Looking for novels about silent movie stars? You’ve come to the right place!

-After winning a contest for “The Most Beautiful Girl in New York,” shopgirl Ollie modeled for the most famous artists in New York, and then went on to become the toast of Broadway.
-When Hollywood beckoned, Ollie signed first with Triangle Pictures, and then with MYRON SELZNICK’s new production company, becoming most well known for her work as a “baby vamp,” the precursor to the flappers of the 1920s.
+As a winner of “The Most Beautiful Girl in New York” contest, shopgirl Ollie modeled for the most famous artists in New York, and then went on to become the toast of Broadway.
+When Hollywood beckoned, Ollie signed first with Triangle Pictures, and then with MYRON SELZNICK’s new production company.
+She became most well known for her work as a “baby vamp,” the precursor to the flappers of the 1920s.

 After a stormy courtship, she married playboy JACK PICKFORD, MARY PICKFORD’s wastrel brother.
-Together they developed a reputation for drinking, club-going, wrecking cars, and fighting, along with giving each other expensive make-up gifts.
+Together, they developed a reputation for drinking, club-going, wrecking cars, and fighting.
+And also with giving each other expensive make-up gifts.
 Ollie’s mysterious death in Paris’ Ritz Hotel in 1920 was one of Hollywood’s first scandals, ensuring that her legend lived on.

 - Indiebound (US)